OkayHughes/open-lab-notebook/src/posts/FV3/laplacian_sponge.md

 It doesn't appear that the preprocessor name `USE_SG` is defined anywhere?
 I've checked the FV3 github as well as the entire CESM codebase to see if it appears in the build infrastructure.
-Therefore it seems safe to assume that it will be defined to be false?

 ## Synthesizing these breadcrumbs:

-Application of 0th order divergence damping involves adding a `$$ $$`
+Application of 0th order divergence damping involves adding a `$$\nabla \delta $$` term to the RHS of the momentum equation.
+Therefore the treatment of 0th order divergence damping should show us how to add a